amitmerchant1990/reverie/authorchecklist.md

 ## Paper Format

-The template both exemplifies and contains paper format guidelines.
-These are also available [here](https://acl-org.github.io/ACLPUB/formatting.html).
+The template and guidelines are available from [here](https://acl-org.github.io/ACLPUB/formatting.html).

 For ARR submissions, references and appendices should be included in the pdf for the paper, but do not count towards the page limit.